pranav-ganesh/tp/docs/DeveloperGuide.md

     Use case ends

-**Use Case 3: Delete a person**
+**Use Case 3: Delete a contact**

 System : CallMeMaybe (CMM) </br>
-Use Case : UC3 - Delete a person </br>
+Use Case : UC3 - Delete a contact </br>
 Actor : User </br>
-Guarantees: Selected person will be deleted from the address book
+Guarantees: Selected contact will be deleted from the address book

 **MSS**

-1. User requests to list persons (UC2)
+1. User requests to list contacts (UC2)
-2. User requests to delete a specific person in the list
+2. User requests to delete a specific contact in the list
-3. AddressBook deletes the person
+3. AddressBook deletes the contact

     Use case ends.